electricidea/M5StickC-TB_Display/README.md

 * v1.2
   * Supress of space characters as first character on a new row after a new line
   * Add a word wrapping fuction inside the print_char function
+* v1.3
+  * Bugfix if the character that causes a word wrap is a space character